redfern08/redfern08.github.io/README.md

 # Portfolio
-Here is my personal portfolio.
-You can view it and many of the projects I have completed.
+Minimalist.
+Focus is geared
+toward data and simulation engineering.

+Making the world a better place.